Follow TV Tropes

 • Talking with Signs: Wataru initially communicates with a notebook full of pre-written responses.
 At one point Megumi asks something like "You can't have a response for everything in there!"
 When Wataru starts actually looking for a response, she takes it away from him.

-• The Ghost: Much like his half-brother, his Fangire form - assuming he has one - is never shown in-series, but unlike his brother (who's heavily implied to be the Snake Fangire), there isn't even a hint as to what Fangire he is.
-The novelization of the series subverts this, since Kiva is his fangire form.
+• The Ghost: Much like his half-brother, his Fangire form - assuming he has one - is never shown in-series.

-• Took a Level in Badass: Besides the standard Next Tier Power-Up, he goes from a shut-in who thinks he's "allergic to the world" to a professional monster killer, and then takes it one step further by declaring himself the new Fangire King near the end.
+• Took a Level in Badass: Besides the standard Next Tier Power-Up, he goes from a shut-in who thinks he's "allergic to the world" to a god-like figure in Kamen Rider Decade, proving capable of warping reality at whim.

-• Take Up My Sword: Subverted, he took the King's Zanvat sword with no permission nor iheritence rite, simply because the sword is just planted on the wall of the throne room.
+• Take Up My Sword: Subverted, he took the King's Zanvat sword with no permission nor inheritence rite, simply because it was discarded for 22 years.

 • Vampire Hunter: Basically what Kiva does as a Kamen Rider.